 The U.S. dollar is our primary operating currency.
 Almost all of our revenues are denominated in U.S. dollars, and approximately 77% of our direct container expenses -owned fleet were denominated in U.S. dollars for the year ended December 31, 2019.
 Accordingly, a significant amount of our expenses are incurred in currencies other than the U.S. dollar.
 This difference could lead to fluctuations in net income due to changes in the value of the U.S. dollar relative to the other currencies.
-During 2019, 2018 and 2017, 23%, 21%, and 25%, respectively, of our direct container expenses - owned fleet were paid in up to 20 different foreign currencies.
-A decrease in the value of the U.S. dollar against non-U.S. currencies in which our expenses are incurred translates into an increase in those expenses in U.S. dollar terms, which would decrease our net income.
+During 2019, 2018 and 2017, 23%, 21%, and 25%, respectively, of our direct container expenses are incurred translates into an increase in those expenses in U.S. dollar terms, which would decrease our net income.
 While the prices of the used containers we trade or dispose are primarily quoted and billed in U.S. Dollars, declines in the currencies where these containers are sold relative to the U.S. Dollar can serve to reduce the market prices for used containers, which will decrease our net income.
 We do not engage in foreign currency hedging activities which might reduce the volatility associated with exchange rates.